DaveyJH/ci-portfolio-three/README.md

 ### Initial Concept

-I intend to make a quiz application based around the popular television quiz show, *'Who Wants To Be A Millionaire?'*.
-I anticipate using a pre-populated API for the questions and answers, with a 'level of difficulty' selection built in to the API.
+I intend to make a quiz application based around the popular television quiz show *'Who Wants To Be A Millionaire?'*.
+I anticipate using a pre-populated API for the questions and answers, using a 'level of difficulty' selection built in to the API.
 I also intend to have a couple of 'life-line' options available to the user.
 Finally, I would like to implement a high-score spreadsheet maintained via Google Sheets.

 #### Wireframes
 <!-- wireframes here -->